Outdoor Party: Spring Bulbs Table Settings

 Create gorgeous pleated paper medallions that look like big blooms.
 Arrange different-size medallions into a collage.
 For additional decoration, wrap books in the springy papers.

 To make the paper medallions:

-Score the strip every 1/4 to 1/2 inch.
+- Score the strip every 1/4 to 1/2 inch.
 Use scissors and punches -- decorative or regular -- to trim one of the long edges, which will become the outside edge of the medallion.
-(We varied the designs: scallops, points, and "fringe" with holes punched in the fringe.)
+(We varied the designs: scallops, points, and fringe with holes punched in the fringe.)

 - Glue the short ends together, forming a tube.
 (For best results, use fast-drying paper glue, such as Zip Dry.)
 Gently flatten the tube to form the medallion, gluing in the center to secure.

-Punch a small hole in the top of the medallion.
+- Punch a small hole in the top of the medallion.
 Thread string, ribbon, or fishing line through to hang.
 Or, for a collage, hot-glue balsa wood strips to the backs to connect several medallions.

 Ruffled bird's nest fern fronds from the florist compose an unexpected bouquet.
 Single plant fronds of any type work just as well when bunched together to fill out the container and stand upright.
 Ferns are a good way to stretch your budget, and they last much longer than flowers.

 Before guests get going, get them growing.
 A potted seedling -- a fern, an herb, or a sunflower -- makes a fun little growing-season favor.
 A lollipop stick bearing a message finishes the gift.